mihaelasandrea/planet-shift/README.md

 -   Friends and family members were asked to review the game to point out any bugs and/or user experience issues.

 ## Known Bugs
--   when the game loads before clicking layout to start game, time-remaining shows 60seconds.
+-   when the game loads, before clicking layout to start game, time-remaining shows 60seconds.
 When starting the game it turns on 100 seconds as it is set in the script.js file.
 # Deployment
-### GitHub Pages
+## GitHub Pages

 The project was deployed to GitHub Pages using the following steps...